-A. Elected Standing Committees.
-There are eight regular standing committees in the Department: (1) Graduate Committee, (2) Graduate Admissions Committee, (3) Curriculum Committee, (4) Space and Facilities Committee, (5) Recruitment Committee, (6) Review Committee, (7) Graduate Awards Committee, and (8) Faculty Merit Committee.

-- (1) Terms of Office.
-With the exception of the Faculty Merit Committee (see below), terms of office for standing committee faculty members is 3 years, staggered so that no more than two committee members are elected to each committee each year.
-The graduate students elected to these committees serve for one year. - (2) Election.
-The standing committees are elected by a simple majority of voting faculty at a meeting late in the Spring Semester from a slate of nominees prepared by the Recruitment Committee.
+- A. Elected Standing Committees.
+There are ten regular standing committees in the Department: - (1) Curriculum Committee, (2) Graduate Committee, (3) Graduate Admissions Committee, - (4) Space and Facilities Committee, (5) Recruitment Committee, (6) Review Committee, (7) Graduate Awards Committee, (8) Faculty Merit Committee, and (9) two Graduate Student Committees. - (a) Terms of Office.
+With the exception of the Faculty Merit Committee and Graduate Student Committees (see below), terms of office for standing committee faculty members is 3 years, staggered so that no more than two committee members are elected to each committee each year.
+The graduate students elected to these committees serve for one year. - (b) Election.
+The standing faculty committees are elected by a simple majority of voting faculty (by optional secret ballot at the discretion of the Chair) at a meeting late in the Spring Semester from a slate of nominees prepared by the Recruitment Committee.
 Additional nominees may come from the floor during the faculty meeting.
 Absentee voting is encouraged (see Policy 2).
 All eligible faculty may vote for all elected faculty positions (Policy 2).
-An additional member may be added by the Advisory Council to any of these committees to achieve balance.
+An additional member may be added by the Advisory Council to any of these committees.
 Graduate student members of committees are elected annually by vote of the graduate students.
 After the election, the new members begin their service immediately.

-- (3) Committee Chair.
+- (c) Committee Chair.
 Committees elect their own chair, unless otherwise specified below.
-In the event that the committee cannot identify a chair, the Department Chair may appoint a committee chair from among the membership. - (4) Meetings.
+In the absence of a standing chair, an interim chair will be identified by the recruitment committee.
+The chair or interim chair will call the first meeting, at which a new chair will be elected if necessary.
+In the event that the committee cannot identify a chair, the Department Chair may appoint a committee chair from among the membership. - (d) Meetings.
 Standing committees shall hold at least one meeting during the fall and one meeting during the spring semester to carry out the business of the Department for which they were elected.
+It is the responsibility of each committee's chair (or interim chair if appropriate) to convene these meetings.
 Reports of committee activities will be presented at a faculty meeting in each of these terms.